knative/test-infra/tools/monitoring/README.md

 ### Update Image

-1. `images/monitoring/Makefile` Commands to build and deploy the monitoring images.
+1. Run `make push` in `images/monitoring/` to build and deploy the monitoring images.

 1. Update to use the latest image on GKE